 There is more information on your rights at work at the following website:

 We at the Carers Service have helped working carers as the case studies below show.

 Case Study One: One of our carers was returning to work from maternity leave and we helped her to apply for a get reduced hours.

-Case Study Two: One of our carers was offered extra hours at work but was concerned about the effect that nay extra earnings would have on her benefits.
-We looked at the various options to make sure that she chose the hours that were most beneficial to her
+Case Study Two: One of our carers was offered extra hours at work but was concerned about the effect that any extra earnings would have on her benefits.
+We looked at the various options to make sure that she chose the hours that were most beneficial to her.

 If you would like to talk to an adviser about your rights at work feel free to get help.
 See the Contact Us page for details of how to get in touch with me